Holzhaus/triseratops/README.md

 and open-source DJ software to reduce vendor lock-in and allow former Serato DJ users to migrate to Mixxx without losing their cue points, beatgrids, etc.

-Mixxx currently uses a different implemented (in C++) to parse those tags, but since it will [aoide](https://gitlab.com/uklotzde/aoide-rs) for library management at some point in the future, it made sense to write a new parser in Rust.
+Mixxx currently uses a different implementation (in C++) to parse those tags, but since it will switch to [aoide](https://gitlab.com/uklotzde/aoide-rs) for library management at some point in the future, it made sense to write a new parser in Rust.

 ## License